clusterit/orca/README.md

 As you can see in the screenshot, there is a caching option.
 If you don't want to enter your OTP every time you can use the slider to let the gateway cache your successful authentication.
 Please note that the administrator of the gateway can overwrite this value with an upper limit!
+The default value in the gateway is 0, so it doesn't matter what the user set; a zero value in the gateway simply disables 2FA caching.

 ## Oauth Providers